Frequently Asked Questions

 - ENGL 482 (3rd and last English field experience--student teaching)

-- Take VCLA and Praxis II tests semester before student teaching
+- Pass VCLA and Praxis II test # 5038 before student teaching

 - Ask professors who know you well to write letters of recommendation to use with job applications (be sure to give 2 weeks' notice at a minimum, stamped self-addressed envelopes, and a résumé)